WICG/nav-speculation/triggers.md

 # Prerendering triggers

 A web-facing "trigger" is a mechanism for web content to permit prerendering of certain URLs.
-It may include additional daata that informs the user agent about prerendering.
+It may include additional data that informs the user agent about prerendering.

-This conveys at a minimum the following information necessary for the user agent to prerender:
+They convey at a minimum the following information necessary for the user agent to prerender:
 * the user is reasonably likely to navigate to the URL
 * prefetching the URL is not believed to have undesirable side effects, at least under certain conditions
 * the response body is expected to be eligible for prerendering (i.e., the user agent probably won't need to abort prerendering)